scottgal/mostlylucid.dse/code_evolver/LLMS_AS_TOOLS.md

 ## Overview

-The Code Evolver system now treats LLMs themselves as tools, enabling intelligent model and backend selection based on natural language requests and learned performance.
+The mostlylucid DiSE system now treats LLMs themselves as tools, enabling intelligent model and backend selection based on natural language requests and learned performance.

 **Key Concept:** The system learns which LLMs are best for each task type through usage, creating a fitness-based selection mechanism that improves over time.